Published: September 18, 2020

 When you don’t respect yourself, you will experience less happiness.
 Yet, when you do, opportunities open to you, and you experience a higher state of happiness and well-being.
 Below, we dive into how self-respect influences your life in greater detail.

 When you have a high level of self-respect, where you accept yourself and have confidence in what you bring to the table, others will also respect you more.
 This creates a healthier relationship.
 For example, with more self-respect, you are able to set boundaries and stick to them.
-You know your worth and are not willing to settle.
+Moreover, you know your worth and are not willing to settle.

 A high amount of self-respect allows your relationships to flourish.
 It creates healthy and robust relationships that last a lifetime and contribute to your overall happiness.
 For this to happen, you must respect yourself enough to ensure you only have positive influences in your life.